Jefflin19/Projects/CompGraphProjectLin/README.md

 # **Project Overview**

 This project creates a interactive 3D story.
 I developed a Star Wars-themed action scene using computer graphics techniques such as Bezier curves, translations, audio, multitexturing, and more.
 The final product is an immersive space scene viewed from a first-person perspective.
+It was developed in codepen and then exported.

 ## Keywords